tomaskubar/gromacs-dftbplus/docs/dev-manual/tools.rst

    doxygen
    change-management
-   jenkins
+   infrastructure
    releng/index
    gmxtree
-   uncrustify
+   code-formatting
    testutils
    physical_validation

+.. todo:: :issue:`3032`

-..
-TODO: Consider what is the most reasonable structure; currently, this list here does not make much sense in the overall organization and creates a confusing TOC for the developer guide.
+   Consider what is the most reasonable structure; currently, this list here does not make much sense in the overall organization and creates a confusing TOC for the developer guide.

+.. todo:: :issue:`3267`

-..
-TODO: Add details for most of the tools, either in the form of links to wiki, or to a separate page that explains more details.
+   Add details for most of the tools, either in the form of links to wiki, or to a separate page that explains more details.

 Change management